HassanSherwani/NLP-Natural-Language-Processing-/README.md

 # Content

-- 0)- Guide to setup virtual environment in python.
+- 0)- Guide to setup virtual environment setup in python.

 - 1)- AI- Chatbot using tensoflow.

 - 2)- Auto-Tagging for single and multi-label classes.

-- 3)- Binary Classifier.
+- 3)- Binary Classifier for NLP project.

-- 4)- CoronaVirus Chatbot using Chatterbot package.
+- 4)- CoronaVirus Chatbot using Chatterbot module in Python.

-- 5)- Crowd Flower dataset for sentiment analsis.
+- 5)- Crowd Flower dataset for sentiment analysis.

 - 6)- Customized named entity recognition problem using rule based method.